+ What is ketamine?

 + How long is the appointment for the ketamine infusion?

-The infusion will be administered over 40 minutes.
+For mood disorders, the infusion will be administered over 40 minutes.
 However, the appointment may take up to an hour and a half to two hours due to the recuperation time after the infusion.
+For pain disorders, the ketamine infusions are for a longer time period and can be up to 4 hours.

 + How long will the results last?